seanghay/khmertokenizer/readme.md

 ## Khmer Tokenizer

-A fast Khmer text tokenizer that ensures the all characters are included in the process.
+A fast Khmer text tokenizer that ensures all characters are included in the process.

 [Web demo](https://khmertokenizer.netlify.app/)